datagistips/validator-cli/README.md

 # validator-cli

-`validator-cli` is a command line interface to [validator](https://github.com/datagistips/validator) to either control, either transform your data
+`validator-cli` is a command line interface to [validator](https://github.com/datagistips/validator) to either control your data (against a data schema), either transform your data (against a mapping file)

 	usage: validator-cli.py [-h] [-d] {control,transform} input schema